Last minute holiday cleaning tips for lazy…err…busy moms

 I think it’s pretty safe to say I’m not the best at keeping my house spotless.
 When the holidays come around and things are even more insane, I really feel like a cleaning failure.
 It becomes a struggle just to get basic daily tidying taken care of, much less actual clean-cleaning that needs to be done before guests arrive!

 So instead, I’ve resorted to quick cleaning on those days.
 You know, kind of half-assed cleaning that really is a combo of cleaning and hiding, lol.
 Because frankly, I don’t have a lot of time and I absolutely detest cleaning and organizing.
-So when the good folks over at Swiffer offered to send me a BISSELL SteamBoost to try out, you know I was all over it.
-No scrubbing the floors anymore?
-Sign.
-Me.
-Up.
-I’ll tell you more about that below, but first, here are a few of my favorite last minute holiday cleaning tips that work for me:
+And because I’m a sharer, here are a few of my favorite last minute holiday cleaning tips that work for me:

 Last minute cleaning tips for